srinivaskalyan/target-myretail/README.md

-# Target-MyRetail RESTful Service - Case Study
+# Target - MyRetail RESTful Service - Case Study

 myRetail is a rapidly growing company with HQ in Richmond, VA and over 200 stores across the east coast. myRetail wants to make its internal data available to any number of client devices, from myRetail.com to native mobile apps.